The Difference Between Learning Keyboard and Piano

 Do both Pianos and Keyboards need to be tuned?

 The last thing to mention about acoustic pianos is that they will need to be tuned regularly, normally once every six months, or they will drift out of tune enough to make playing them less than enjoyable.
-It often costs upwards of one hundred dollars to get them tuned by a professional, and that’s the way to go because of the complex nature of tuning a piano.
+It often costs around one hundred and fifty dollars to get them tuned by a professional, and that’s the way to go because of the complex nature of tuning a piano.
 This is where we will transition into talking about the Electronic Keyboard, because one of the biggest differences between the acoustic and electric is that electronic keyboards for the most part will stay in tune.

 Some of the early or vintage types of electronic keyboards did have mechanisms that would go out of tune from time to time, such as the very popular Fender Rhodes, used by many artists in the jazz and rock music fields.
 The Wurlitzer could also go out of tune, although not as often, and was the sound that you heard from many rock bands such as Supertramp, and featured in their very famous song “The Logical Song”.
 Also the Yamaha Electric Grand was a great sounding early keyboard used by bands such as Genesis and UK.
 Early synthesizers would also go out of tune frequently, but that’s a subject for a different day.

 Keyboards come in all shapes and sizes and can even be portable, so being able to find a place to play and store your instrument can be much easier with a keyboard.
 Many of them are made to look like an upright or grand piano, but the inside is electronic.
 These are generally the most expensive electronic keyboards, but the look and quality of sound is very nice, so many will want to go in this direction if they can afford it and have a little extra space for it.
-Many keyboards have internal tools that can help you learn songs that are built in, making a keyboard a wonderful choice for learning to play piano by yourself .

 Weighted Action Keyboards